weaviate/weaviate/docs/en/use/graphql_local.md

 ## GetMeta function

 Generic meta data about classes and its properties can be queried.
 Property meta information consists of general meta information about classes and their properties, like the data `type` of property.
 In addition, certain statistics about nodes in classes can be retrieved.
 Examples are the `count` of nodes in the (potentially filtered) dataset.
-For different type of properties, different statistical meta information can be queried (`Date`s are for now treated as `String`s):
+For different type of properties, different statistical meta information can be queried:
 - `String`:
 	- `topOccurrences {
 		value